SamWindell/Signet/docs/usage.md

 ##### Arguments:
 `fade-in length TEXT REQUIRED`
 The length of the fade in.
-This value is a number directly followed by a unit.
-The unit can be one of {s, ms, %, smp}.
+This value is a number in samples, or a number directly followed by a unit: the unit can be one of {s, ms, %, smp}.
 These represent {Seconds, Milliseconds, Percent, Samples} respectively.
 The percent option specifies the duration relative to the whole length of the sample.
 Examples of audio durations are: 5s, 12.5%, 250ms or 42909smp.

 `fade-in shape ENUM:value in {Exp->4,Linear->0,Log->3,SCurve->2,Sine->1,Sqrt->5} OR {4,0,3,2,1,5}`
 The shape of the fade-in curve.
 The default is the 'sine' shape.